About Auth API

 Versions

 There are currently two supported versions of the Auth API: 2.0 and 3.0.
 Version 3 is a breaking change from version 2.
-See Differences between version 2 and version 3 in the Authorization Controller API guide.
+See Differences between version 2 and version 3 in the Authorization Controller API guide for details.

 Security